Astrophilately

 Astrophilately is a branch of philately which deals with the collection of stamps and postmarked envelopes related to spaceflight.
 It is the intersection of space and postal history.
-Covers cancelled on the date and at a post office near the controlling agency are used in postal exhibits to share the development and conquest of the cosmos.
+Envelopes postmarked on significant dates and at a post office near the controlling agency are used in postal exhibits to share the development and conquest of the cosmos.

 Scope

 Topics of interest include postage stamps, cancellations, and covers connected to various projects.
 Examples include rocket mail, dating from as early as the 1928, and mail actually carried on space flights, a practice that began with Project Apollo missions, and has continued since then.
 Specialists distinguish astrophilately from topical collecting with a space theme; astrophilatelic items are those with direct connections to space missions, whether or not they include any special pictorial depiction.

 The Fédération Internationale de Philatélie has a Section for Astrophilately.
 Included are covers and cards cancelled at launch sites, tracking stations, Mission Control facilities, research laboratories, and recovery ships.
 Many, though not all, such items have cachets produced for the mission; others are recognizable only with specific knowledge of the postmark location and date corresponding to a launch.